1. ‘An Occurrence At Owl Creek Bridge’ by Ambrose Bierce

 We couldn’t leave this one out, because who doesn’t love Bukowski?

 ‘Bluebird’ by Charles Bukowski

 What a badass poem to offer an homage to in a short film.
 Bluebird by Charles Bukowski gets its screen debut in this short directed by Oliver Ridge and starring Academy Award nominee, Eric Roberts.
 Ridge says the film is “a labor of love and is not for profit in any way, shape, or form.”
 Basically, he just loves Bukowski and wants to get more people to read his poems.
 A noble pursuit, indeed.
-Fun fact: the short features cameos from authors Jonathan Shaw drinking with Film 14’s Adam Cushman.
+Fun fact: the short features cameos with author and tattoo legend Jonathan Shaw drinking with Film 14’s Adam Cushman.